SamNiechcial/MySQL-With-Vault/README.md

 ### Next steps:

-1. The scripts I have included are essentially scratches - they need immediate refactoring for security, separation of concerns, portability etc.
+1. The scripts I have created so far are essentially scratches - they need immediate refactoring for security, separation of concerns, portability etc.

 2. After that, I need to upload configuration files and documentation to enable users to spin up and run architecture locally to demonstrate Python scripts themselves.